chaitanya6777/web_EduX/README.md

 ![Screenshot 2024-04-28 105653](https://github.com/chaitanya6777/web_EduX/assets/168096245/121d4d8a-e9fc-47b5-be2c-eecede626536)

-- You can actually find what we do and information regarding JEE and NEET to make it look more better we have added lottie files animation using streamlit_lottie
+- You can actually find what we do and information regarding JEE and NEET to make it look more better we have added lottie files animation using streamlit_lottie.
 - It also has some links to understand more about JEE and NEET.

 ### In the Account Page: